-This post is a classic case of a tale of street art of two beautiful American cities.
-The places in focus are San Francisco and Seattle of the very controversial, the United States of America.
-For many decades, USA has been considered as the land of golden opportunities and it was an immigrants dream.
-That country allowed you to make your dreams come true if only, you worked hard and/or smart enough for that to happen and not many nations in the world can boast of that quality.
-It is essentially this love for freedom which created some of the world‘s greatest cities in the United States and they all came up from a scratch.
-Young, dynamic and without many civilizations‘ experience or grandeur backing them up, the American cities are, in my eyes, the true representatives of their citizens.
-Hard working, sometimes bumbling and often foolishly arrogant, they roar with life, throb with passion and are not afraid to make mistakes.
-Their indomitable spirits are hard to miss and they spill out their creative zest in their art, fashion, movies etc. Of all these, the art scene remains the most liberal and the American street art is one of the most creative in the world.
+This post is a classic case of a tale of street art in two beautiful American cities.
+The places in focus are San Francisco and Seattle.
+For many decades, the USA has been considered the land of golden opportunities and it was an immigrant’s dream.
+That country allowed you to make your dreams come true if only, you worked hard and/or were smart enough for that to happen and not many nations in the world can boast of that quality.
+It is essentially this love for the freedom that created some of the world‘s greatest cities in the United States and they all came up from a scratch.
+Young, dynamic, and without many civilizations‘ experience or grandeur backing them up, the American cities are, in my eyes, the true representatives of their citizens.
+Hardworking, sometimes bumbling, and often foolishly arrogant, they roar with life, throb with passion, and are not afraid to make mistakes.
+Their indomitable spirits are hard to miss and they spill out their creative zest in their art, fashion, movies, etc. Of all these, the art scene remains the most liberal, and American street art is one of the most creative in the world.
 In this edition of “Writings on the Walls“, two very talented bloggers Vaisakhi and Shreta share glimpses of some incredible American street art from none other than San Francisco and Seattle.

 Table of Contents